Almost coK\"{a}hler manifolds in the context of mixed Killing vector field: On mixed Killing vector field

 But then inner product with $Y$ of \eqref{e6} and making use of the above, we get for all $Y$ in $\chi(M)$,

 This equation can also be treated as a necessary and sufficient condition for a vector field $V$ to be mixed Killing. \end{remark}

-We now generalize the Bochner's theorem for mixed Killing vector fields and we prove the following. \begin{theorem} Let $V$ be a mixed Killing vector field on a compact Riemannian manifold $(M^n,g)$ and along $V$ Ricci curvature is $\Ric(V,V)\le0$, then $V$ is parallel and hence Killing.
-In particular if the Ricci curvature is negative definite, then there does not exist any mixed Killing vector field other than zero. \end{theorem} \begin{proof} Consider an orthonormal frame of vector fields $\{e_1,e_2,...,e_n\}$ of $T_pM$ at $p\in M$.
+In contrast to Bochner's theorem \ref{t1} for Killing vector fields, we present a characterization of non-zero mixed Killing vector fields on compact Riemannian manifold with negative definite Ricci curvature.
+In this context we prove the following. \begin{theorem} Let $V$ be a mixed Killing vector field on a compact Riemannian manifold $(M^n,g)$ and along $V$ Ricci curvature is $\Ric(V,V)\le0$.
+Then $V$ is parallel (hence Killing) whenever $\int_M|\nabla V|^2dvol_g\ge\int_Mf\operatorname{div}Vdvol_g$.
+In particular, $V$ is parallel whenever either $f$ is constant or $\operatorname{div}V=0$. \end{theorem} \begin{proof} Consider an orthonormal frame of vector fields $\{e_1,e_2,...,e_n\}$ of $T_pM$ at $p\in M$.
 But then plugging $Y=e_i$ in \eqref{e7} and summing over $i$, we have